 Qi Qiao Jie, or the seventh eve, is often referred to as Chinese Valentine's Day.
-While the annual gift-giving commonly associated with St. Valentine's Day doesn't take place, there are several charming customs associated with this romantic day for lovers.
+While the annual gift-giving commonly associated with St. Valentine's Day doesn't take place, there are several charming customs associated with this romantic day.

 History of Chinese Valentine's Day